BizKit-Tech/BizKit-Tech.github.io/content/docs/others/investigating-performance-issues/index.md

     - How many users were using the site?
     - Was there a recent deployment?
 What was it?
     - Have the users observed a pattern in the performance of the site?
-3. Identify the symptoms of the performance issues, such as slow response times, high CPU usage, database connection errors, slow query execution, or disk I/O bottlenecks.
+3. Identify the symptoms of the performance issues, such as slow response times, high CPU usage, database connection errors, slow query execution, or disk I/O bottlenecks by proceeding to the next steps.

 ### B. Investigating EC2 Performance Issues